gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack eyed Iffy,
 clearly expecting her to follow her aunt, but said nothing when she stayed.
+Her tea suddenly tasted metallic in her mouth.
+It took her a moment to realize that it was blood, and that she had bitten her lip.
+Her heart was pounding.
+This wasn't a sim.
+This wasn't anything like a sim.
+This was terrifying.

 Beside her,
 Wales grunted.